Leo Mackay Jr.: 2016 Presidential Transition

 On January 3, 2017, Mackay met with president-elect Donald Trump at Trump Tower in New York City to discuss the cabinet post of Secretary of Veterans Affairs.
 Though Mackay described their meeting as a "good discussion" he was not selected for the post.
-Other reporting, citing sources internal to the campaign, said he had refused the post as he was "reluctant to leave the private sector."
+Other reporting, citing sources internal to the campaign, said he was "reluctant to leave the private sector."

 Personal history

 Mackay resides in Northern Virginia.
 He was born into a military family in San Antonio, Texas, and grew up on, and around, military installations.
-He lived in Japan as a child and spent two years of high school in Tehran, Iran.
+He lived in Japan as a child and spent a year and a half of high school in Tehran, Iran.
 His family was evacuated in December 1978 as the Shah's government disintegrated.
 He served in the Navy as a naval aviator.
 He completed pilot training in 1985, graduating at the top of his class.
 He spent three years in Fighter Squadron Eleven flying the F-14, attended Fighter Weapons School (Topgun), and compiled 235 carrier landings and 1,000 hours in the F-14.
 He is a veteran of Operation Earnest Will earning the Armed Forces Expeditionary Medal.
 He taught western civilization and modern military history during his service as an instructor at the Naval Academy.